CMSgov/design-system/ISSUE_TEMPLATE/component_validation_checklist.md

       - [ ] Accessibility considerations

 - [ ] Validate HTML
-  - What to do:
   - Go to [validator.w3.org](https://validator.w3.org/#validate_by_input) paste your code in and make sure it validates without error.

 - [ ] Keyboard testing
-  - What to do:
   - Navigate the item using your Keyboard
   - What to check:
     - [ ] Navigate using **tab (navigate forward)** and **shift + tab (navigate backward)**
       - Keyboard focus indicators are present